World Finals FAQ

 Q: What to expect at the Closing Ceremony?

 For those who are not able to attend, check ahead of time the national website www.odysseyofthemind.com , there will be a live simultaneous webcast.
-Note: Iowa is one hour ahead of Texas.
+Note: Michigan is one hour ahead of Texas.

 Q: Does one need a ticket for Closing Ceremony?